 Mr. Naumovski has more than three decades of experience working in Russia, most recently as Vice President and General Director of the Moscow office for Kinross Gold Corporation, the largest Canadian investor in Russia.
 Read more

 Mr. McKay is a fellow of the Association of Chartered Accountants (ACCA) and has over 25 years of experience providing financial expertise to a number of industries in areas of banking, accounting, taxation, corporate structuring and corporate finance.
-Having been involved with mining companies since 1997, overseeing financial and legal issues for exploration and production projects in Africa and the CIS, Mr. McKay joined Amur Minerals in 2011.
 Read more

 Mr. Lewis has led Western businesses in Russia and the CIS for much of the past two decades.
 He graduated with a degree in Russian Studies from Washington and Lee University in Virginia in 1995 and also studied international business at St Louis University.
 Read more